-The purpose of Step 1 is to have students explore teaching in science, mathematics, or computer science.
-Students teach science or mathematics lessons in local, high-need elementary classrooms and obtain first-hand experience with planning and implementing inquiry-based curriculum.
-The course instructor introduces students to the theory and practice behind excellent inquiry-based science and mathematics instruction, guides them through the process of designing and preparing to teach lessons, and assesses their progress toward course objectives.
+The purpose of Step 1 is to have students explore teaching experiences in science or mathematics.
+Students teach science or mathematics lessons in local elementary classrooms and obtain first-hand experience with planning and implementing inquiry-based curriculum.
+The instructor introduces students to the theory and practice behind inquiry-based science and mathematics instruction and guides them through the process of designing and preparing to teach lessons.
+The course requires field experiences at local schools and requires a satisfactory result on the College of Education Criminal Background Check.